upmcplanetracker/Run-Plex-as-Podman-System-Quadlet/README.md

 ### Step A: Clean up existing containers

-If you are currently running Plex in Docker or a manual Podman container, stop and remove it first to prevent name conflicts:
+If you are currently running Plex in Docker or a manual Podman container, stop and remove it first to prevent name conflicts.

-podman stop plex && podman rm plex

 ### Step B: Set Permissions

 Add your user to the `video` and `render` groups to allow hardware access for Intel QuickSync:

-sudo usermod -aG video,render $USER
+`sudo usermod -aG video,render $USER`

 ### Step C: Identify User IDs

 Check your current User ID (UID) and Group ID (GID).
 Update the `PLEX_UID` and `PLEX_GID` values in the `.container` file if they are not 1000.

-id
+`id`

 ### Step D: Move and Edit

 Move the file to the systemd directory and edit your paths, timezone, and QSV settings:

+`sudo mkdir -p /etc/containers/systemd`
-sudo mkdir -p /etc/containers/systemd sudo mv plex.container /etc/containers/systemd/
+`sudo mv plex.container /etc/containers/systemd/`
-sudo nano /etc/containers/systemd/plex.container
+`sudo nano /etc/containers/systemd/plex.container` to edit it

 3\.
 Activation
 --------------

 Run these commands to trigger the Quadlet generator and start your server:

-sudo systemctl daemon-reload
+`sudo systemctl daemon-reload`
-sudo systemctl start plex
+`sudo systemctl start plex`
-sudo systemctl enable plex

 4\.
 Post-Install Verification
 -----------------------------